kneron/document_center/docs/toolchain/appendix/yolo_example_InModelPreproc_trick.md

 We now have `yolo.h5` under our mounted folder `/data1`.

-We also need to preprare some images under the mounted folder.
+We also need to prepare some images under the mounted folder.
 We have provided some example input images at <http://doc.kneron.com/docs/toolchain/res/test_image10.zip>.

 Here is how you can get it: